kkarnesdesigns/website-mirror/README.md

 ### Mirror Website Configuration

-Use the below code and make sure to add the required details in the workflow \| account.
+Use the below workflow config and make sure to add the required details in the workflow \| account.

 ```yaml
 name: Website Mirror